AlbertoV5/tosclib/README.md

 3. Use the user interface to find new image and convert.
 4. Open .tosc file.

-You want to change these if you want to change the image size.
+Change these if you want to change the image size.
 ```python
 converter.image_size = 64
 converter.pixel_size = 8